zohac/ComfyUI_ZC_DrawShape/README.md

 ![screen](assets/screen01.png)

+The `zoom` input is an array of floats, which allows specifying different zoom levels for each image in the batch.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss the changes you would like to make.